Prince-Emeka-Ekomaru/syncplay/COMPLETE_SOCIAL_SETUP.md

 Your registration for the syncplay 2v2 EA Sports FC 26 Tournament is confirmed!

-📅 Tournament Date: November 30, 2025
+📅 Tournament Date: December 20, 2025
 🏆 Prize Pool: ₦1,500,000
 💰 Payment: ₦100,000 (Confirmed)